cambell-prince/frontaccounting-theme-bootstrap/README.md

 Have a look, its mostly functional - though not completely.
 Check out the known issues documented below and file a bug if you think you've found something we should know about.

 ## Current Status
 Its new, and largely funcitonal.
-But its not complete, so you can expect to find some rough edges.
-Many of the rough edges are documented in the 'known issues' documented below.
+However, its not 100% complete, so you can expect to find a few rough edges.
+Have a look at the 'known issues' documented below.

 Up to the minute status can be found on our [Trello board](https://trello.com/b/FualXuOQ/frontaccounting).

 ### Known Issues

-* Some controls take up the full width of the screen when they should remain inside the 'container' area. e.g. Bank Deposit and Bank Payment.
-* Sales | Direct Invoice doesn't work
-* New Journal has issues.
 * Drill down reports don't work.

 ## Installation